BaderLab/GenAnT/2-GeneratingGeneModels/example.md

 ## Download a reference genome

 We're going to use the mouse genome as a reference for the gene liftover methods, LiftOff and TOGA.
-Download the mouse genome and its annotation from RefSeq
+Download the mouse genome and its annotation from RefSeq.

 ```
 cd ../example_data